-- 3 You can copy this file to a disk in your A: drive or to a different directory on your hard drive. - 4 Uninstall the currently installed NVIDIA Display Driver software on your system.
-See details in Uninstalling the NVIDIA Display Driver Software below. - 5 Install the new version of the NVIDIA Display Driver software. - 6 Copy your profile .tvp file back into the Profiles directory. - 7 Start nView Desktop Manager and load your profile.
+- 3 You can copy this file to a disk in your A: drive or to a different directory on your hard drive. - 4 Uninstall the currently installed NVIDIA graphics driver software on your system.
+See details in Uninstalling the Graphics Driver below. - 5 Install the new version of the NVIDIA graphics driver software. - 6 Copy your profile .tvp file back into the Profiles directory. - 7 Start nView Desktop Manager and load your profile.

-When you load this profile, all your nView Desktop Manager settings, including Individual Settings you may have set up for applications, are restored.
+When you load this profile, all your nView Desktop Manager settings, including Individual Settings you may have set up for applications, are restored

-Uninstalling the NVIDIA Display Driver Software
+Uninstalling the Graphics Driver

-Note: It is highly recommended that you follow the steps in this section to completely uninstall the NVIDIA Display Driver software before installing a new version of the software.
+Note: It is highly recommended that you follow the steps in this section to completely uninstall the NVIDIA graphics driver before installing a new version of the software.

-To uninstall the NVIDIA Display Driver software, follow these steps:
+To uninstall the NVIDIA graphics driver software, follow these steps:

-- 1 From the Windows taskbar, click Start > Settings > Control Panel to open the Control Panel windows. - 2 Double click the Add/Remove Programs item. - 3 Click the NVIDIA Windows Display Drivers item from the list. - 4 Click Change/Remove. - 5 Click Yes to continue
+- 1 From the Windows taskbar, click Start > Settings > Control Panel to open the Control Panel windows. - 2 Double click the Add/Remove Programs item. - 3 Click the NVIDIA graphics (display) driver item from the list. - 4 Click Change/Remove. - 5 Click Yes to continue.